 These are designated biking routes, typically on neighborhood streets.
 They may incorporate traffic calming devices such as traffic circles, intersection improvements, and other safety enhancements to lower vehicle speeds and improve rider comfort.

-Protected Bike Lane (Class IV)
+Separated Bike Lane (Class 4)

 These are also known as separated bike lanes because they provide a physical barrier between the bicyclist and traffic lanes, using treatments such as a curb, parked cars, or planters.
-Protected bike lanes can increase comfort and reduce the level of stress for bicyclists.
+Separated bike lanes can increase comfort and reduce the level of stress for bicyclists.

 Fact Sheet Download